+(5) The owner or designated agent of a Non-Settled Generator (NSG) shall provide ERCOT, its interconnecting DSP, if applicable, and the TSP that interconnects the NSG to the transmission system with information describing each of its NSG facilities.
+ERCOT shall coordinate with the owner or designated agent of the NSG to represent the NSG facilities at their appropriate electrical bus in the Network Operations Model.

-(5) Each Resource Entity representing a Split Generation Resource shall provide information to ERCOT and TSPs describing an individual Split Generation Resource for its share of the generation facility to be represented in the Network Operations Model in accordance with Section 3.8, Special Considerations.
+(6) Each Resource Entity representing a Split Generation Resource shall provide information to ERCOT and TSPs describing an individual Split Generation Resource for its share of the generation facility to be represented in the Network Operations Model in accordance with Section 3.8, Special Considerations.
 The Split Generation Resource must be modeled as connected to the ERCOT Transmission Grid on the low side of the generation facility MPT.

-(6) ERCOT shall create a DC Tie Resource to represent an equivalent generation injection to represent the flow into the ERCOT Transmission Grid from operation of DC Ties.
+(7) ERCOT shall create a DC Tie Resource to represent an equivalent generation injection to represent the flow into the ERCOT Transmission Grid from operation of DC Ties.
 The actual injection flow on the DC Tie from telemetry provided by the facility owner(s) is the DC Tie Resource output.